-(1) The Committee shall establish and publish in the Federal Register a list (hereafter in sections 46 to 48c of this title referred to as the "procurement list") of-

-(A) the commodities produced by any qualified nonprofit agency for the blind or by any qualified nonprofit agency for other severely handicapped, and which the Committee determines are suitable for procurement by the Government pursuant to sections 46 to 48c of this title.
+(1) The Committee shall establish and publish in the Federal Register a list (hereafter in sections 46 to 48c of this title referred to as the 'procurement list'') ofwhich the Committee determines are suitable for procurement by the Government pursuant to sections 46 to 48c of this title.
 Such list shall be established and published in the Federal Register before the expiration of the thirty-day period beginning on Aug.
 1, 1971, and shall initially consist of the commodities contained, on such date, in the schedule of blind-made products issued by the former Committee on Purchases of Blind-Made Products under its regulations.